April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Listen to our session as topic experts discuss the ever evolving landscape of cybersecurity.
 How are agencies meeting cybersecurity challenges?
 What are some emerging cybersecurity trends?

-Chief Information Security Officer, Office of Administration, Bureau of Labor Statistics, U.S. Department of Labor (invited)
+Chief Information Security Officer, Cybersecurity Directorate, Office of the Chief Information Officer, U.S. Department of Labor

 Moderator: Tom Temin

-Anchor and Columnist, Federal News Network (invited)
+Anchor and Columnist, Federal News Network

 Panel: Looking Ahead with CTOs